-Boys & Girls Clubs of Central Sonoma CountyBoys & Girls Clubs of Central Sonoma County is offering Hope & Opportunity to children in Sonoma County.
+Boys & Girls Clubs of Central Sonoma County is offering Hope & Opportunity to children in Sonoma County.
 Our mission is to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
-From our 36 Boys & Girls Clubs in Cloverdale, Geyserville, Healdsburg, Windsor, Santa Rosa and Rohnert Park, we serve over 6,000 young people every year, empowering them to have academic success, choose healthy lifestyles, and build good character and leadership.
+From our 32 Boys & Girls Clubs in Cloverdale, Geyserville, Healdsburg, Guerneville, Monte Rio, Windsor, Santa Rosa and Rohnert Park, we serve over 6,000 young people every year, empowering them to have academic success, choose healthy lifestyles, and build good character and leadership.
 Club programs are very affordable or free and aim to instill in youth a sense of belonging, influence, usefulness and competence.

 We receive referrals from dentists, doctors, mobile dental vans and dental clinics.
 Our facility has two operating rooms that provide surgeries to 12 children each day.
-Since opening in 2008 PDI has treated more than 13,600 children.
-That’s 13,600 kids whose futures are brighter because they won’t be sitting in school with tooth pain so severe they are unable to concentrate.
+Since opening in 2008 PDI has treated more than 17,000 children.
+That’s 17,00+ kids whose futures are brighter because they won’t be sitting in school with tooth pain so severe they are unable to concentrate.
 They will be able to eat nutritious meals and no longer be embarrassed about their teeth.
 They can smile with confidence as they play and grow with their peers.
 They will be able to do their best in school and look forward to a successful future.
 That is something for us all to smile about.
 Together we make kids smile!

 Santa Rosa Catholic Charities Family Support Center